 Much of Etsy’s appeal is based in how consumers value unique goods produced by identifiable people—for which they often pay a premium, rather than choosing a similar mass-produced good.
 Despite this trend in consumer preference, within the world of ecommerce, there are scant examples of an online “ethical marketplace.”

 A network of intentional community (IC) businesses could fill a real need for both customers and business owners.
-I have data to support this claim from a national survey that I conducted for the Fellowship for Intentional Community (FIC) in 2015.
+I have data to support this claim from a national survey that I conducted for the Foundation for Intentional Community (FIC) in 2015.
 In this article, I’m going to share results from that survey as well as a vision born out the entrepreneurial incubator of the University of California, Berkeley.
 Before I do, I want to set the tone for any anti-consumerism readers who, like myself, retain a healthy skepticism of capitalism:

 “Every community formed since the early 1990s that I know of, has been motivated by a spiritual impulse and/or by environmental and social justice concerns.
 Their founders learned to understand and use tools also used by mainstream culture—creating legal entities, buying property, borrowing money, paying interest—in order to create viable alternatives to mainstream culture.”—Diana Leafe Christian, Creating a Life Together